ProjectPhysX/FluidX3D/DOCUMENTATION.md

 ## 2. Compiling the Source Code
 - There is no "installation" of FluidX3D.
 Instead, you have to compile the source code yourself.
 - I have made this as easy as possible and this documentation will guide you through it.
-Nontheless, some basic programming experience with C++ would be good for the setup scripts.
+Nonetheless, some basic programming experience with C++ would be good for the setup scripts.
 - First, compile the code as-is; this is the standard FP32 benchmark test case.
 By default, the fastest installed GPU will be selected automatically.
 Compile time is about 5 seconds.

 ### Windows